Emotional Journey Resource Guide

 Identity Theft: Rediscovering Ourselves After Stroke – Debra Meyerson, PhD and Danny Zuckerman (book)

-This book was written by our co-founder Debra Meyerson’s stroke recovery journey and explores the process of rebuilding identity after a trauma like stroke.
+This book, written by our co-founder Debra Meyerson and her son Danny, shares her stroke recovery journey, along with that of more than a dozen of other survivors, and explores the process of rebuilding identity after a trauma like stroke.
 It is an accessible, insightful, and hopeful look at the impact of stroke and aphasia on identity.
 The book website includes additional information and survivor stories.

 Identity Theft Book Group Discussion Guides – Stroke Onward